The 3 Major Benefits Of Having Happy Employees

 Let’s look at some data…

 A study by OfficeVibe of 64 organizations revealed that organizations with engaged employees achieve twice the annual net income of organizations whose employees lag behind on employee engagement.
 According to Gallup, companies with engaged employees outperform those without by up to 202%.
-Another interesting thing for profits, is that employees that are engaged are not motivated entirely by money.
-Of course you have to pay them a fair salary, but the beauty is that happy employees care much more about intrinsic motivators, than things like money.
+Another interesting thing is that employees that are engaged are not motivated entirely by money.
+Of course, you have to pay them a fair salary, but the beauty is that happy employees care much more about intrinsic motivators than things like money.

-The key to getting this part right is through team building and collaboration.
+The key to getting this part right is through team building and collaboration (check out our post all about maintaining employee engagement for even more ideas).
 Let the team group together as they wish, don’t micromanage, and don’t impose your management style.
 Accepting failure, and encouraging tests and new ideas from your employees is a great way to improve and innovate the company for the long term.

 If you get employee engagement right, your company’s productivity will go through the roof, and the possibilities of scaling and exponentially growing the company will be there.
 Without employee engagement, employee happiness isn’t possible.